devyanshyadav/do-paste/README.md

 ## Files and Folder naming Convention

-- Folder and File names should be in CamelCase.
+- Folder and File names be in CamelCase.

-## Developers
+## Contributers

 - **Devyansh Yadav**
 - **Aasu Yadav**